How to End a Friendship – It’s Time, Cutting off a Friend

 You Grow Girl!

-Now, do me a favor and share this with someone who you know will find it valuable.
-When I needed to perform the most audacious breakup ever (and I do it often let me tell you), I use this
+Now, do me a favor and share this with someone who you know that will find it valuable.
+When I needed to perform the most Audacious Breakup Ever (and I do it often let me tell you), I use this

 It’s nothing super fancy, but it definitely helps me along this growth and transformation journey that I’m on and I want to help you too so…

 It’s free, and I trust you will have MUCH success with implementing YOUR most AUDACIOUS Breakup EVER!